Living Shoreline Tool

 Award Amount: $519,853

-Why we care: Living shorelines are an infrastructure technique that uses native vegetation alone or in combination with offshore structures to stabilize the shoreline while maintaining natural coastal processes.
-Living shorelines provide a natural alternative to ‘hard’ shoreline stabilization methods like stone revetments or bulkheads, and provide numerous benefits including erosion control, the reduction of nutrient pollution, essential fish habitat, and buffering of the shoreline from waves and storms.
-This project will produce a decision support tool which property owners and environmental managers can use to determine what areas are best suitable for conversion from ‘hard’ shoreline to living shoreline infrastructure.
+Why it matters: Living shorelines are an infrastructure technique that uses native vegetation alone or in combination with offshore structures to stabilize the shoreline while maintaining natural coastal processes.
+Living shorelines provide a natural alternative to `hard’ shoreline stabilization methods like stone revetments or bulkheads, and provide numerous benefits including erosion control, the reduction of nutrient pollution, essential fish habitat, and buffering of the shoreline from waves and storms.
+This project will produce a decision support tool which property owners and environmental managers can use to determine what areas are best suitable for conversion from `hard’ shoreline to living shoreline infrastructure.

 Expected Outcome: The application of this model and tool to other water bodies within the Gulf of Mexico will help promote living shoreline protection options to federal and state agencies, homeowners, marine contractors, natural resource managers, and city planners.
 A series of workshops conducted by the model developers will assure the model and tool reach decision makers.